SumanthRH/SkyRL/skyrl-train/docs/skyagent/agent-overview.rst

 .. warning::

-    ⚠️ SkyRL-Agent is still under active development.
+    ⚠️ SkyAgent is still under active development.
 We welcome any early feedback and contributions.

 Examples